AdeebNqo/volkano/readme.md

 #Volkano

-streaming video from (a/nm)dc hub
+Application for streaming videos from a nmdc hub.
+Does not support the adc protocol.

 #TODO

-- [ ] Connect to dc hub
+- [ ] Connect to a nmdc hub
 - [ ] Get list of files
 - [ ] Index files in search server
 - [ ] design ui
 - [ ] retrieve metadata
 - [ ] Connect UI and streaming

-#Failed

-- Scraping the nmdc protocol
-- Using python and not c++

 #Notes